jopcode/whoUR/README.md

 WhoUr is a simple tool in python for getting info of a website and scan sqli vul with google. this is fast but is not powerful, actually is under construction, but is usefully.

+This project has been update for use python3.

 [![asciicast](https://asciinema.org/a/150443.png)](https://asciinema.org/a/150443)